 Prince Harry and Meghan, Duchess of Sussex, have officially welcomed their first child, a baby boy!
 While faithful fans are no longer waiting with bated breath for the child's arrival, some mysteries surrounding the newborn still remain.

 Is the baby a prince?
 Will he have a christening?
 Where, with his parents, will he live?

-Here's everything we know about the forthcoming baby:
+We got to the bottom of these burning questions and more.
+Here's everything we know about the royal baby:

 Many eyes were already on the Duke and Duchess of Sussex on Oct.
 15, the day they set out on their first royal trip together — a two-week tour of Australia, New Zealand, Fiji and Tonga — but before they even stepped off their plane, they gave royal watchers another reason to look their way.

 Their royal highnesses announced they were expecting a baby "in the spring of 2019."